lrtzndrsn/ArcadeGames/README.md

 # Introduction
 This is work conducted by me and Valdemar Ring (fkn112@alumni.ku.dk),  Laust Møller (sbh546@alumni.ku.dk) and Kristian Lind (nqs159@alumni.ku.dk) in 2022.

-We have created two games Galaga and Breakout using the DIKUArcade Library created by the Computer Science department (DIKU) at the University of Copenhagen.
+We have created two games Galaga and Breakout using the simple DIKUArcade 2D Game Engine created by the Computer Science department (DIKU) at the University of Copenhagen.

 Galaga was created solely by Valdemar and me, and Breakout was created in three sprints by all four of us, in which Laust and Kristian joined us during the second sprint.